-Arsenal midfielder Jack Wilshere says England do not play like other nations but insists that does not mean they lack in technical ability.
+Arsenal midfielder Jack Wilshere says that while England do not play like other nations, that does not mean they are lacking in technical ability.

-“I believe we don’t really play like other nations, but in the end we’ve got our own style,” he told RWD Football.
+“I believe we don’t really play like other nations, but in the end we’ve got our own style,” the midfielder told RWD Football.
 “We’ve got our own way of playing.
 That’s England.

 “Just because we don’t play like Spain doesn’t mean we haven’t got a high level of technical ability.
 We’re changing our game all the time and we want to adapt it to a level where we are going to be able to win things at an international level.